CASFRI/CASFRI/docs/specifications/README.md

 Current national databases developed from satellite-based products using biophysical variables have limited application at regional levels because many bird species are sensitive to variation in canopy tree species composition, height, and age; vegetation attributes that satellite-based products cannot measure.
 Because satellite-based land cover maps lack the thematic detail needed to model the processes of stand growth, succession, and regeneration, avian habitat models derived from satellite land cover data cannot be used to link forest management actions to the desired biotic indicators at the scale of forest tenure areas.

-Digital forest inventory data can overcome many of the deficiencies identified with satellitebased land cover data.
+Digital forest inventory data can overcome many of the deficiencies identified with satellite based land cover data.
 These data exist for most operational and planned commercial forest tenures in the Canadian boreal forest; however, differences among data formats, attributes, and standards across the various forest inventories make it difficult to develop models that are comparable and can be consistently applied across regions.
 To do so, it is necessary to address the variation between different forest inventories and bring all available inventories into one explicitly defined database where attributes are consistently defined without loss of precision.
 The starting point is to review all forest inventory classifications and develop a set of common attributes.
 This document addresses the inventory review developed for the Boreal Avian Monitoring Project; this review is called the Common Attribute Schema (CAS).

 <a name=CAS></a>